A Pomeranzian Growth Theory of the Great Divergence: Model

-where $A_{mt}$ is manufacturing productivity.
-The part-time labor by farmers captures the fact that, in the pre-modern period, many manufacturing goods were produced through home production by farmers.\footnote{\cite{pomeranz2000} refers to the ``man plows, woman weaves'' culture in the Chinese Qing dynasty.} Moreover, even in the modern period, for example, in Japan, many farmers have worked part-time in factories.
+where $A_{mt}$ is the manufacturing productivity.
+Part-time work by farmers captures the fact that, in the pre-modern period, many manufacturing goods were produced through home production by farmers.\footnote{\cite{pomeranz2000} refers to the ``man plows, woman weaves'' culture in the Chinese Qing dynasty.} Moreover, even in the modern period, for example, in Japan, many farmers have worked part-time in factories.

-The productivity of the manufacturing sector grows through learning-by-doing if the manufacturing sector employs full-time manufacturing workers.
+Productivity in the manufacturing sector grows through learning-by-doing if full-time manufacturing workers are employed.
 I simply assume that it grows at a constant rate $G_m$ if $L_{mt} > 0$.
-However, the productivity does not grow if the entire labor force works in the agricultural sector.
-This assumption captures the observation that, if farmers produce manufacturing goods by home production, as they did in the pre-modern period, expertise for the production would be easily lost as it is not exchanged efficiently between farmers.
+However, the productivity does not increase if the entire labor force works as farmers.
+This assumption captures the observation that if farmers produce manufacturing goods by home production, as they did in the pre-modern period, expertise in production would be easily lost, as it is not exchanged efficiently between farmers.
 In sum,

-I hereafter denote the case where $L_{mt} = 0$ as the Malthusian state and the other case where $L_{mt} > 0$ as the non-Malthusian state.
-We can incorporate into the model the elements of endogenous growth models wherein scientists engage in the R\&D of manufacturing goods in the non-Malthusian state, and the basic properties of the model would not change.
+Hereafter, I denote the case where $L_{mt} = 0$ as the Malthusian state, and the other case where $L_{mt} > 0$ as the non-Malthusian state.
+We can incorporate into the model the elements of endogenous growth models, wherein scientists engage in the R\&D of manufacturing goods in the non-Malthusian state, and the basic properties of the model would not change.